-54. In general.
-The principle of consultation is enshrined in the VGGT as follows: "engaging with and seeking the support of those who, having legitimate tenure rights, could be affected by decisions, prior to decisions being taken, and responding to their contributions; taking into consideration existing power imbalances between different parties and ensuring active, free, effective, meaningful and informed participation of individuals and groups in associated decision-making processes."29
+- 2.54.
+In general.
+The principle of consultation is enshrined in the VGGT as follows: "engaging with and seeking the support of those who, having legitimate tenure rights, could be affected by decisions, prior to decisions being taken, and responding to their contributions; taking into consideration existing power imbalances between different parties and ensuring active, free, effective, meaningful and informed participation of individuals and groups in associated decision-making processes".26 - 2.55.
+Purpose.

-55. Purpose.
 The purpose of consultations in the context of a land investment contract is to gather the concerns and desires of stakeholders who will be affected by the investment, to align expectations of all parties and, as necessary, to make adjustments to the investment generally and to the contract specifically, for example by including safeguards sought by those stakeholders.
-The investor should consult all stakeholders, including legitimate tenure right holders and the local community, even if these stakeholders are not contracting parties.
+The investor should consult all stakeholders, including legitimate tenure right holders and the local community, even if these stakeholders are not contracting parties. - 2.56.
+Requirements.
+Several international instruments including the VGGT and International Finance Corporation's (IFC) Performance Standards 1, 5, and 7 call for community consultations.27 Consultation laws and guidelines vary from State to State.
+Some States legally require the government or the investor to consult with the local community in certain situations, such as when government or investor actions threaten to interfere with local lands, livelihoods, and traditional practices.
+Local counsel can advise on the consultation standards and guidelines relevant to that particular State.
+External standards, such as those

-27 Unwittingly impinging on legitimate but undocumented land rights of local communities has the potential to pose significant risks to the investment.
+Unwittingly impinging on legitimate but undocumented land rights of local communities has the potential to pose significant risks to the investment.
 Therefore, if the answer to this question is "no" then the Investor should commission an independent participatory mapping process to identify all such rights.
 If no reliable maps exist, and the investor does not feel it can conduct such mapping, the Investor should strongly consider cancelling or moving the project.
-See New Alliance Analytical Framework for Land Based Investments in African Agriculture, p.
-8.

-28 Existing land conflicts pose significant risk to the investment.
+25 Existing land conflicts pose significant risk to the investment.
 If these conflicts are unable to be resolved, the investor should strongly consider cancelling or moving the project.

-29 VGGT Principle 3b.6.
+VGGT, Principle 3b.6.